The Interrelationship Between Marine Corps and ASVAB

 The Line Scores are calculated for selection into the different jobs available in the U.S. Marine Corps.
 The table below shows the MOS and the Line Scores used for selection.

-The top 5 job options in the Marine Corps are, jobs in Electronics, jobs in Law Enforcement, jobs in the Media, jobs in technical Support and jobs in Logistics.
+The top 5 job options in the Marine Corps are in: Electronics, Law Enforcement, Media, technical Support and Logistics.
 Furthermore, there are specific jobs under each of these fields.

 There are a lot of job opportunities available in the U.S. Marine Corps for all candidates who get enlisted.
 However, the candidates need to work hard to get the desired scores to qualify for the same.